-Relevant data was extracted by three independent extractors using a form that was prepared after successive exploratory trials.
+Relevant data was extracted by three independent extractors using a form that was prepared after successive exploratory trials (Supplementary Sheet S5).
 Any discrepancy was resolved by discussion and consensus with a senior reviewer if needed.
 Besides the demographic data, extracted data included country, infection nature (imported or autochthonous, probable or confirmed, and primary or secondary), overseas countries of imported cases, year of study implementation, dengue virus strain, total number of patients (besides their age and sex data) stratified by the time, proportion of dengue among other imported infections, average annual attack rate (the estimated average number of cases per each year), classification of dengue cases according to either the 1997-WHO dengue fever (DF) classification; dengue hemorrhagic fever (DHF), and dengue shock syndrome (DSS), or the 2009-WHO classification into dengue without warning signs, dengue with warning signs, severe dengue, and fatal dengue outcome.19

+Case definition

+Based on WHO definition, dengue was defined as a febrile illness with at least two clinical findings, comprehending nausea, vomiting, arthralgia, chest pain, headache, lethargy, retro-orbital pain, rash, myalgia, hemorrhagic manifestations, liver enlargement, and leukopenia along with laboratory or epidemiological evidence of infection to confirm the condition.

+The following tests were considered a confirmatory test; viral isolation and serotype identification, nucleic acid detection, and IgG detection by ELISA or neutralization test.
+Subsequently, antigen detection, IgM assessment by ELISA or rapid test illustrated the probability of dengue infection.
+The differentiation between confirmed or probable and suspected was summarized in supplementary table S2.

+As for cross reactivity, high-titer neutralizing antibodies are generated against dengue viruses as a sequential effect of the second dengue virus infection.
+This cross reactivity produced via memory B- cells in response to dengue and non-dengue flaviviruses such as Chikungunya, and Zika viruses.

 Data analysis

-In addition to the qualitative and quantitative assessment, proportions with 95% confidence intervals (CI) were pooled throughout years after conversion from logit event rates.
+In addition to the qualitative, like frequencies in dengue virus serotype, and quantitative, like mean and standard deviation (SD) in age, assessment, proportions with 95% confidence intervals (CI) were pooled throughout years after conversion from logit event rates.
 Cochrane Q and I2 statistics were used to investigate statistical heterogeneity among the pooled data which was considered with a P-value of Q test >0.1 or I2 value >50%, where random effect model was implemented.20 Taking the co-variate into consideration, we tested the effect on the meta-analysis using subgroup meta-analysis and association with dengue severity using Spearman's correlation statistics.
 Meta-analysis was conducted using CMA X3 platform (BioStat Inc., Engelwood, New Jersey, US).

 Results